supungamlath/supungamlath/README.md

 Here are some of the recent projects I completed:

 * [Fall Detection App](https://fall-detection.streamlit.app/) - Developed a Streamlit app with openpifpaf and PyTorch utilizing a LSTM model for human fall detection.
 Currently improving the fall detection accuracy with Spiking Neural Networks (SNNs) to replace the large LSTM model.
-* [IFS x Hatch ChallengerX Program](https://ifs-challengerx.hatch.lk/) - AI/ML Incubator program by IFS and Hatch focusing on developing models to predcit damage caused by natural disasters.
+* [IFS x Hatch ChallengerX Program](https://ifs-challengerx.hatch.lk/) - AI/ML Incubator program by IFS and Hatch focusing on developing models to predict damage caused by natural disasters.
 * [Asia Pacific RoboCon 2023](https://supungamlath.github.io/rabbit-robot.html) - International Robotics competition held in Phnom Penh, Cambodia.
 Our team of 3 undergrads was selected to represent Sri Lanka and we developed two robots for the given task.
 I was responsible for constructing the "Rabbit Robot" and programming both robots.

 ## 🌱 Recent Learning